aw7855689/btcbamjs-wallet/README.md

 The transaction is signed locally, and the transaction submitted to a remote API.

-The currency unit used is `greph`.
-To convert BTCBAM to Greph you should multiply the amount you want with `1e7`.
+The currency unit used is `satoshi`.
+To convert BTCBAM to Satoshi you should multiply the amount you want with `1e8`.

 ```js
 import { networks } from "btcbamjs-wallet";